ziirish/burp-ui/docs/upgrading.rst

 v0.4.0
 ------

+- **Breaking** - Due to the use of the new Flask's embedded server, it is no longer possible to serve the application over SSL (HTTPS) anymore from within the Flask's server.
+You'll need to use a dedicated application server for this purpose such as `gunicorn <gunicorn.html>`_ or a reverse-proxy.

+  Or you can use the ``python -m burpui -m legacy [--help]`` command that **SHOULD** be backward compatible (but note that no further support will be provided since it is not the Flask's default behavior anymore).
 - **Breaking** - The database schema evolved between v0.3.0 and v0.4.0.
 In order
   to apply these modifications, you **MUST** run the ``bui-manage db upgrade`` command before restarting your `Burp-UI`_ application (if you are using